Table of Contents

 - Numbness in your arm (a sign of potential nerve damage)

-There are two main views that are used to diagnose shoulder dislocation: the AP (anteroposterior) view and the Y view.
+There are two main views used to diagnose anterior dislocation on X-ray: the AP (anteroposterior) view and the Y view.
 The AP view shows the front of the shoulder, while the Y view shows the top of the shoulder.

-In most cases, an X-ray is the only investigation required to diagnose shoulder dislocation.
-However, in some cases, additional imaging tests, such as CT or MRI, may be needed to get a more detailed view of the injury.
+In most cases, an X-ray is the only investigation required to diagnose a dislocation.
+However, additional imaging tests, such as CT or MRI, may be needed to get a more detailed view of the injury.

 Posterior Shoulder Dislocation

 Young adult men are the group most affected by posterior shoulder dislocation.
-These usually occur due to trauma, such as in sports injuries or car accidents, or seizures, where uncontrolled and violent movements of the muscles cause the shoulder to dislocate in this uncommon manner.
+These usually occur due to trauma, such as in sports injuries or car accidents.
+Seizures can also cause posterior dislocations.
+Uncontrolled and violent movements during the seizure cause the shoulder to dislocate backward.

 Signs of a posterior shoulder dislocation include:

-- When the most comfortable position for your arm is to hold it in front of your torso with your elbow bent – like someone who has their arm in a sling
+- Feeling relief when your arm is held in front of your torso with your elbow bent – like someone with their arm in a sling.

-Treatment for posterior shoulder dislocation may require more sedation and pain relief than anterior shoulder dislocation and may sometimes require shoulder surgery – particularly if there is an associated fracture.
+Treatment for posterior dislocation may need more sedation and pain relief than usual.
+This type sometimes requires shoulder surgery – particularly if there is an associated fracture.

 AP View